-IMPRINT is a network focusing on maternal and neonatal immunization, funded by the UK’s Global Challenges Research Fund (GCRF) which supports challenge-led interdisciplinary research and aims to strengthen capacity for research and innovation within the UK and in developing countries.
+IMPRINT is a network focusing on maternal and neonatal immunisation, funded by the UK’s Global Challenges Research Fund (GCRF) which supports challenge-led interdisciplinary research and aims to strengthen capacity for research and innovation within the UK and in developing countries.
 IMPRINT is coordinated by Network Director Prof. Beate Kampmann (London School of Hygiene and Tropical Medicine) and Co-Director Dr. Chrissie Jones (University of Southampton).

 IMPRINT brings together people working with PASSION

 IMPRINT aims to build a sustainable network of stakeholders from basic science, immunology, vaccinology, social sciences, industry, public health and national and international policy makers, to tackle the challenges in the best use of vaccines in pregnancy and in newborns, and in the long term to improve maternal and newborn health.
-With nearly 300 members from 50 countries that all share the same passion for maternal immunization, IMPRINT has quickly become a highly productive, multi-disciplinary and innovative network that is ready to make an impact.
+With nearly 300 members from 50 countries that all share the same passion for maternal immunisation, IMPRINT has quickly become a highly productive, multi-disciplinary and innovative network that is ready to make an impact.

 IMPRINT has awarded four public engagement grants for raising the public's awareness of maternal vaccination in low and middle-income countries.

 The MRC and the DFID have launched a new call for proposals for the African Research Leader award.